Problems with housemates

 If your landlord wants to evict someone

-If everyone has a separate tenancy for their room, the landlord can evict someone else without it affecting your tenancy.
+If everyone has a separate tenancy for their room, the landlord can evict someone else without affecting you.

 If you have a joint tenancy

-If a replacement tenant is moving in, make sure they sign a new agreement with the tenants who are staying.
+If a new tenant moves in, make sure they sign a new agreement with the tenants and the landlord.